Ank576/PromptVault/LLM-LawResearch/Readme.md

 - `/prompts` - Contains prompt templates with detailed instructions and examples.
 - `/intents` - Defines user intents with metadata and mapping to prompts.
-- [Intent Data](LLM-LawResearch/Intent&Purpose.xlsx) - Supplemental datasets like research intent spreadsheets.
+- `/Data` - Supplemental datasets like research intent spreadsheets.
 - `/examples` - Sample queries and LLM responses to illustrate proper use.

 ## Usage